ManuSerp/titankings/README.md

 Make the 9 titan traits
-Make system to pass the titan, either by free will or not, ( prisonner.... ) Make curse of ymir
+Make system to pass the titan, either by free will or not, ( prisonner.... ) if titan traits are disponible on birth of a ymir son it will automically get it.
+Allowing the spawn of the 9 titans ans th possibility for a family to lose it i will have to code the ia to try as much as possible to preserve their titan in their family

+Make curse of ymir

 Make titan, and founding lifestyle